ROCm/omnitrace/docs/reference/development-guide.rst

 ``libomnitrace-user``: `source/lib/omnitrace-user <https://github.com/ROCm/omnitrace/tree/main/source/lib/omnitrace-user>`_
 --------------------------------------------------------------------------------------------------------------------------------

-Provides a set of functions and types for the users to add to their code, e.g. disabling data collection globally or on a specific thread, user-defined regions, etc. If ``libomnitrace-dl`` is not loaded, the user API is effectively no-op function calls.
+* Provides a set of functions and types for the users to add to their code, for example, disabling data collection globally or on a specific thread or user-defined region
+* If ``libomnitrace-dl`` is not loaded, the user API is effectively a set of no-op function calls.

 Testing tools
 ========================================